Understanding postpartum psychosis

 Professor Ian Jones, director of the National Centre for Mental Health, agrees,“It was clear there was a huge gap in the research, so we set about investigating.”

 Rapid onset of symptoms

-“It’s a really typical situation that the first signs of any problems come very quickly after the baby’s born.
-When we asked women during our research, about 85% said the illness began in the first postpartum week, of those, the vast majority were within the first three days.
+“It’s a really typical situation that the first signs of any problems come very quickly after the baby is born.
+When we asked women during our research, about 85 percent said the illness began in the first postpartum week, of those, the vast majority were within the first three days.
 We are dealing with an illness that has a rapid onset and so it needs equally rapid interventions.”